Maureen-osaghae/Developing-REST-APIs-with-Amazon-API-Gateway/README.md

       <li>Lines 61-92 - The Method Response returns the REST API response back to the Client that the request originated from.</li>
 <ol>

+<h3>Analysis:</h3>
-Analysis: To make it easier during this initial API development phase, you will use mock data.
+To make it easier during this initial API development phase, you will use mock data.
 When you test the API call, it will not actually connect to the database.
 Instead, it will return the data that's hardcoded in the responseTemplate part of the code (lines 67-91).
 This approach reduces the scope of potential errors during testing.
 You can stay focused in this lab on ensuring that the REST API logic is well defined.
 However, the structure of this mock data intentionally matches the data structure that will appear in the next lab when Lambda will be interacting with the database table.
 The key values will be mapped to the attributes that are defined in the DynamoDB table (which Icreated in the previous lab).